University of Hawaiʻi at Mānoa: Athletics

 The University of Hawaiʻi at Mānoa competes in NCAA Division I, the only Hawaii school to do so.
 It competes in the Mountain West Conference for football only and the Big West Conference for most other sports.
 UH competes in the Mountain Pacific Sports Federation in men's and women's swimming and diving, and indoor track and field while the coed and women's sailing teams are members of the Pacific Coast Collegiate Sailing Conference.

 Men's teams are known as Rainbow Warriors, and women's teams are called Rainbow Wahine.
 "Wahine" means "woman" in Hawaiian.
 They are most notable for men's and women's basketball, volleyball, baseball, and football programs.
 The university won the 2004 Intercollegiate Sailing Association National Championships.
 The women's volleyball program won NCAA championships in 1982, 1983 and 1987.
-The men's volleyball won an NCAA championship in 2021.
+The men's volleyball won NCAA championships in 2021 and 2022.
 The men's volleyball team had previously won an NCAA championship title game in 2002, but the title was later vacated due to violations.

 The principal sports venues are Clarence T. C. Ching Athletics Complex, Stan Sheriff Center, Les Murakami Stadium, Rainbow Wahine Softball Stadium, and the Duke Kahanamoku Aquatic Complex.

 The university's athletic budget in FY 2008–2009 was $29.6 million.